-With respect to performance for fiscal 2021, the Compensation Committee considered that the Operating Assets NOI and MPC EBT performance goals were achieved, and the extent to which the actual results exceeded (in the case of MPC EBT, significantly exceeded) the goals.
-The Compensation Committee also considered that, with respect to budgeted corporate cash G&A, the result was excellent given recent additions to the senior management team and the Company's overall financial results.
+With respect to performance for fiscal 2022, the Compensation Committee considered that the Operating Assets NOI and MPC EBT performance goals were achieved, and the extent to which the actual results exceeded the goals.
+The Compensation Committee considered that the Tin Building was successfully opened to the public in the spring of 2022, a significant milestone for the Seaport, and that while the Tin Building initially opened at limited capacity, the building has been fully opened since late November 2022 to many favorable reviews.
+The Compensation Committee also considered that, with respect to budgeted corporate cash G&A, the result was excellent, particularly in light of challenges such as volatile material pricing and supply chain disruptions.
 The Compensation Committee also considered that the 25% subjective individual performance portion of Messrs.
-O'Reilly, Cross and O'Reilly's annual incentive bonus were achieved substantially in excess of what the Compensation Committee considers a normal "target" for individual performance.
+O'Reilly's, Cross's, Olea's and Riley's annual incentive bonuses were achieved substantially in excess of what the Compensation Committee considers a normal "target" for individual performance.

-Therefore, the Compensation Committee believed it was appropriate to award each of Mr. O'Reilly, Mr. Cross and Mr. Riley annual incentive awards equal to their respective maximum target bonus opportunities.
-Accordingly, for fiscal 2021 performance, Mr. O'Reilly received an annual cash bonus \$1,800,000 (equal to 120% of his target bonus opportunity), Mr. Cross received an annual cash bonus of \$2,340,000 (equal to 120% of his target bonus opportunity) and Mr. Riley received an annual cash bonus of \$1,120,000 (equal to 140% of his target bonus opportunity).
+Therefore, the Compensation Committee believed it was appropriate to award each of Messrs.
+O'Reilly, Cross, Olea and Riley annual incentive awards equal to 120% of their respective target bonus opportunities.
+Accordingly, for fiscal 2022 performance: Mr. O'Reilly received an annual cash bonus \$1,800,000; Mr. Cross received an annual cash bonus of \$2,340,000; Mr. Olea received an annual cash bonus of \$900,000; and Mr. Riley received an annual cash bonus of \$992,712.

-Saul Scherl - 2021 Annual Incentive
+Saul Scherl - 2022 Annual Incentive; Unrestricted Stock Award

 Mr. Scherl does not participate in the same annual cash bonus program as described above.
 Instead, Mr. Scherl participates in the Company's general annual incentive plan in which all corporate employees are eligible.
 Annual cash bonuses under that general program are recommended by the CEO based on evaluation of objective and subjective measures and approved by the Compensation Committee.
-For performance in fiscal 2021, Mr. Scherl was awarded a cash bonus in his target amount of \$600,000.
-This amount is reflected in the "Bonus" column of the "Summary Compensation Table," below.
+For performance in fiscal 2022, Mr. Scherl was awarded a cash bonus in his target amount of \$600,000.
+This amount is reflected in the "Bonus" column of the "Summary Compensation Table" below.